 Just like Hostmonster and BlueHost, iPage and FatCow are closely related, and the two hosts both offer many of the same tools, including a ShopSite ecommerce program and the CM4all WebsiteCreator.
 Though the interfaces may look nearly identical, there are a few differences, including price and performance.

 At $1.99/month with our discount, iPage is among the cheapest of the web hosts we've reviewed.
-Domain registration is free for the first year, but if you want to keep your registration info out of the public record, domain privacy will cost you $8.99 per year.
+Domain registration is free for the first year, but if you want to keep your registration info out of the public record, domain privacy will cost you $9.99 per year.
 Still, it's good price, though the bargain comes with some tradeoffs, like using vDeck as your control panel as opposed to cPanel, the industry standard.